scallaway/notes/linux/distros/nixos/setup.md

 Once you're in there, open up an instance of Neovim and Treesitter should carry on as normal (without any errors).

+---

+Another way to do this would be to have a flake that's part of the `nvim` directory and ensure that it has `gcc` present at the time.
+So you can clone the `nvim` repository, load the flake, and then compile Treesitter happily.